 Kiss Your Peach Fuzz Goodbye!

-While you may not think of it that way, the skin is the largest organ in your body.
-It protects you from infection, encloses the organs and fluids within the body, controls your temperature, secretes fluids like sweat and oil, and provides sensory input to the brain.
+While you may not think of it this way, the skin is the largest organ in your body.
+It protects you from infection, encloses the organs and fluids within your body, controls your temperature, secretes fluids like sweat and oil, and provides sensory input to the brain.
 The skin contains blood vessels to nourish the skin cells and hair.
 It also has many nerves and glands.
 Although it looks like a single surface, the skin is made up of multiple layers of cells.
 The body constantly generates new skin cells to replace older cells on the outside that have died and shed.
 This function helps to explain how exfoliation can work to make skin smoother.

 What is dermaplaning?